BernardTsai/book/Orchestrator-CLI.md

 It is regarded to be an error if:
 - an unknown domain is referenced,
 - a component references unknown components,
-- an attempt is made to redefine a component
+- an attempt is made to redefine a component or
-- an unknown component is referenced when intending to show or delete a component
+- an unknown component is referenced when intending to show or delete a component.

 ---